 Medically reviewed by Drugs.com.
 Last updated on Dec 10, 2022.

 The Voluven brand name has been discontinued in the U.S. If generic versions of this product have been approved by the FDA, there may be generic equivalents available.

-- This medicine may raise the chance of death and very bad kidney problems in patients who are very ill or who have a very bad blood infection.
-This medicine must not be used in these patients.
-Talk with the doctor.
+- This medicine may raise the risk of severe kidney problems and death in people who are very ill or who have a severe blood infection.
+This drug must not be used in these people.

 Uses of Voluven:

 - It is used to treat or prevent low blood volume.

 What do I need to tell my doctor BEFORE I take Voluven?

 - If you are allergic to Voluven (tetrastarch); any part of Voluven (tetrastarch); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have any of these health problems: Bleeding in the brain, bleeding problems, blood clotting problems, heart failure, high blood volume, high chloride levels, high sodium levels, kidney disease, or liver disease.

 - If you are not able to pass urine.